microsoft/azure-pipelines-tasks/docs/service-connections/azure-oidc/troubleshooting.md

 ## Limitations & Known Issues

--   During private preview, breaking changes may be introduced.
 -   Support for Azure Service Connections only.
--   We plan to implement a breaking change around early July, which will require Workload Identity Service Connections to be updated or recreated.
--   Azure Tasks included with [Azure DevOps Azure Tasks](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/?view=azure-pipelines "https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/?view=azure-pipelines") only, no support for Marketplace extension Tasks yet.
+-   Azure Tasks included with [Azure DevOps Azure Tasks](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/?view=azure-pipelines) only, no support for Marketplace extension Tasks yet.
 -   AzCopy & Packer do not support Workload identity federation.
 The [AzureFileCopy](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/azure-file-copy-v5?view=azure-pipelines "https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/azure-file-copy-v5?view=azure-pipelines") and [PackerBuild](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/packer-build-v1?view=azure-pipelines "https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/packer-build-v1?view=azure-pipelines") tasks will be updated once the underlying tools receive support.
--   Not all 'in-the-box' [tasks](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/?view=azure-pipelines "https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/?view=azure-pipelines") have rolled out yet (see above).
 -   Convert does not validate whether pipelines consuming the Service Connection use unsupported tasks, have jobs that are in flight, or have a secret that is consumed in the [AzureCLI](https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines "https://learn.microsoft.com/azure/devops/pipelines/tasks/reference/azure-cli-v2?view=azure-pipelines") task (`addSpnToEnvironment`).
 As a result, converted Service Connections may have to be reverted back if there is a dependency on `addSpnToEnvironment` or tasks/tools that do not support OIDC.
 -   Using User-assigned Managed Identity is not available in all Azure regions, see [unsupported regions](https://learn.microsoft.com/azure/active-directory/workload-identities/workload-identity-federation-considerations#unsupported-regions-user-assigned-managed-identities).